-- Determines policies, processes and practices specific to accounting accreditation not otherwise designated in the Policy Governance Manual; - Engages thought leaders from the Innovation Committee, the Business Practices Council and the accounting professional community in advancing accounting accreditation; - Recommends changes in the Accounting Accreditation Standards to the board; - Authorizes changes in the accounting accreditation eligibility criteria, accreditation standards interpretive material, and accreditation processes related to accounting accreditation and quality assurance services; - Coordinates the work of the Accounting Accreditation Committee; and - Coordinates activities and polices with the Business Accreditation Policy Committee.
+- determines policies, processes and practices specific to accounting accreditation not otherwise designated in the Policy Governance Manual; - engages thought leaders from the Innovation Committee, the Business Practices Advisory Council and the accounting professional community in advancing accounting accreditation; - recommends changes in the Accounting Accreditation Standards to the Board; - authorizes changes in the accounting accreditation eligibility criteria, Accreditation Standards interpretive material, and accreditation processes related to accounting accreditation and quality assurance services; - coordinates the work of the Accounting Accreditation Committee; and - coordinates activities and polices with the Business Accreditation Policy Committee.

-AAPC consists of up to 15 members appointed by the AACSB vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made) to include:
+AAPC consists of up to 15 members appointed by the AACSB Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made) to include:

-- Chair and vice chair of the Accounting Accreditation Committee - One member from the AACSB Board of Directors, Innovations Committee and/or Business Practices Council as available and willing to serve - Additional members representing both the academic and professional accounting communities in roughly equal proportion - The vice chair-chair elect shall designate an AAPC chair and vice chair from among the AAPC members - To ensure continuity, AAPC members may be reappointed for up to four consecutive one-year terms - The composition of the AAPC reflects AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+- Chair and Vice Chair of the Accounting Accreditation Committee - Two members from the AACSB Board of Directors, Innovations Committee and/or Business Practices Council - Additional members representing both the academic and professional accounting communities in roughly equal proportion - The Vice Chair-Chair Elect shall designate an AAPC Chair and Vice Chair from among the AAPC members - To ensure continuity, AAPC members may be reappointed for up to four consecutive one-year terms.

-- 1. AAPC meetings are held as needed in order to conduct committee business.
-Meetings may be held in person or by means of video conferencing. - 2.
-AAPC recommends changes in accounting accreditation standards to the board, which in turn, recommends standards changes to the members of the accounting accreditation council for approval. - 3.
-AAPC has final authority to establish AACSB accounting accreditation policies, processes, and procedures, and to authorize changes to the interpretive material supporting the accounting accreditation standards. - 4.
-AAPC considers suggestions for improvements in AACSB accounting accreditation standards, interpretive material and processes submitted by the Accounting Accreditation Committee.
+- 1. AAPC meetings are held as needed in order to conduct Committee business.
+Meetings may be held in person or by means of audio and/or video conference or similar communications equipment whereby all persons participating in a meeting can hear each other. - 2.
+AAPC recommends changes in Accounting Accreditation Standards to the Board, which in turn, recommends standards changes to the members of the Accounting Accreditation Council for approval. - 3.
+AAPC has final authority to establish AACSB accounting accreditation policies, processes, and procedures, and to authorize changes to the interpretive material supporting the Accounting Accreditation Standards. - 4.
+AAPC considers suggestions for improvements in AACSB Accounting Accreditation Standards, interpretive material and processes submitted by the Accounting Accreditation Committee.

 - 5. AAPC reviews the work of the Accounting Accreditation Committee to discover opportunities for improvements in coordination among committees. - 6.
-The AAPC chair and vice chair serve on the Business Accreditation Policy Committee (BAPC) to ensure coordination of activities and polices between the BAPC and AAPC. - 7.
-AAPC oversees accounting accreditation volunteer training. - 8.
-AAPC reports to the board as needed or requested by the board chair. - 9.
-The AAPC chair presides over meetings of AAPC and is authorized to approve all guests to the meetings.
-In the AAPC chair's absence, the AAPC vice chair presides over AAPC meetings.
-As the impartial overseer of the AAPC meeting, the chair does not normally vote except in the case of a tie, in which case the chair can vote if he/she so chooses. - 10.
+The AAPC Chair and Vice Chair serve on the BAPC to ensure coordination of activities and polices between the BAPC and AAPC. - 7.
+AAPC oversees accounting accreditation reviewer and volunteer training. - 8.
+AAPC reports to the Board twice each year, or more frequently as needed. - 9.
+The AAPC Chair presides over meetings of AAPC and is authorized to approve all guests to the meetings.
+In the AAPC Chair's absence, the AAPC Vice Chair presides over AAPC meetings. - 10.
 A quorum is a simple majority, in person or by electronic means. - 11.
 Meetings are relatively informal, however, Robert's Rules of Order and parliamentary procedure guide formal actions.